nielsleadholm/itsnotatumah/scripts/htc_vive/README.md

 ### Setup Base Stations
 - Plug in the base stations to power them on, and ensure they can see where the HTC Vive Tracker will be positioned
-    - Note these serve as waypoints for the Tracker to detect, but they do not need to WiFi or Bluetooth connect to the PC or the Tracker itself - they are simply used as prominent signal sources for the Tracker, and so they only need a power source
+    - Note these serve as waypoints for the Tracker to detect, but they do not need WiFi or Bluetooth to connect to the PC or the Tracker itself - they are simply used as prominent signal sources for the Tracker, and so they only need a power source

 ### Configuring SteamVR for Headset-Free Operation
 By default, SteamVR expects a VR headset to be connected.
-We need to tweak some settings to run SteamVR in “headless” or no-HMD mode so that it will track just our base stations and tracker.
+We need to tweak some settings to run SteamVR in “headless” or no-HMD mode so that it will monitor just our tracker.
 Most of the below instructions are based on [the post here](https://www.notion.so/yeove/Using-SteamVR-without-a-VR-headset-f7ed4268708a42c787d1628768e61d35).

 #### 1. Enable the Null Driver (virtual headset)